gravitational/teleport/docs/4.3/trustedclusters.md

 Try executing `tsh status` right after `tsh login` to see all these fields in the client certificate.

-When a user from "main (root)" tries to connect to a node inside "east (leaf)" cluster, her certificate is presented to the auth server of "east (leaf)" and it performs the following checks:
+When a user from "root" tries to connect to a node inside "leaf", her certificate is presented to the auth server of "leaf" and it performs the following checks:

 * Checks that the certificate signature matches one of the trusted clusters.
 * Tries to find a local role which maps to the list of principals found in the certificate.
 * Checks if the local role allows the requested identity (UNIX login) to have access.
-* Checks that the certificate is not expired.
+* Checks that the certificate has not expired.

 ## Troubleshooting